Do Traps Work? Yes. But it has to be the right type of trap, and it has to be used in the right way. There are dozens of types of squirrel

 If you do relocate the squirrel, it should be at least five miles from the capture site.
 Some people recommend at least ten miles.
+Read aboout What should I do with a squirrel after I catch it?
 Many critters are

 amazingly adept at tracking their way back to a home range.
 If you relocate a mother squirrel with babies, the mother will bolt from the trap and run